 Look for power:

 The most important aspect of a long range scope is its magnification power.
-(Read more on Scope Terms) This is controlled by the power factor of the objective lens.
+(Read more on how to navigate specs in our article explaining Scope Terms) This is controlled by the power factor of the objective lens.
 Most general purpose scopes have 3-10X range, and are good for around 300 yards.
-Long range scopes should have magnification powers to shoot well over 500 yards (3-30x)
+Long range scopes should have magnification powers to shoot well over 500 yards (3-30x, though most top out near 25x).
+Look for a bottom end

 At long range, 3-5X magnification just won’t cut it.
-Look for scopes that adjust up to 14-18X magnification, to take you beyond 600m with deadly accuracy.
+Look for scopes that adjust up to at least 14-18+X magnification, to take you beyond 600m with deadly accuracy.
+At the same time, you want to leave yourself enough leeway at the bottom of the magnification range that you’ll be ready if your prey moves closer.
 Try not to sacrifice too much of the lower end, unless you know you won’t be taking shots at 100 yards or so.
+We suggest staying under 5x for the lower end.

 Make sure you’ll have precise instruments: